DUI Lawyer

 Kings County DUI defense.

-How DUI cases move through the Kings County Superior Court in Hanford, the DMV 10-day hearing process, and what to do after a DUI arrest anywhere in Kings County.
+How DUI cases move through the Kings County Superior Court in Hanford, the DMV 10-day hearing deadline, and how the farm-country highways and the Lemoore Naval Air Station shape the county's DUI cases.

 The Kings County Superior Court